Last updated February 5, 2014

 A local call from a phone booth costs 50 cents.

-*also Île Bizard, Île Perrot, Nuns' Island (Île des Soeurs), Île Sainte-Hélène and Île Notre-Dame (the last two islands are also known as Parc Jean-Drapeau)
+*also Île Bizard, Île Perrot, Nuns' Island (Île des Soeurs), Île Sainte-Hélène and Île Notre-Dame (the last two islands are parts of Parc Jean-Drapeau)

 Within Canada letters (up to 30 g) cost 63 cents.
+This rate will increase to $1.00 on March 31, 2014.
 To the U.S., letters are $1.10 and elsewhere $1.85.
 There is no postcard rate – a postcard counts as a first-class letter.
 Other rates can be looked up on the Canada Post website as can Canadian postal codes.
 U.S. zip codes can be looked up here.

 Montreal has some areas with free wireless connections and there are cafés that offer free wifi and occasionally even public terminals.
 You may want to consider joining the free wireless group Île Sans Fil and creating an account there before coming to Montreal.
-They provide free wifi in a growing number of cafés and other public places.
+They provide free wifi in many cafés and other public places.

 The unit of currency is the Canadian dollar.
 Coins are in denominations of 5, 10 and 25 cents, and $1 (a large gold-colored coin) and $2 (a large bimetallic coin).
 Bills in $5 (blue), $10 (purple) and $20 (green) are in common circulation and you can get $50s (red) and $100s (brown) from banks, though not from most automatic teller machines (ATMs).
 Some stores are cautious about accepting bills larger than $20 because of counterfeits.